• News

 However, don't be under the impression that you can pack up shop and move to Durham to grow your own cannabis plants or walk about town toking on a joint without getting in trouble, as smoking weed is still as illegal in Durham as it is in the rest of the UK.

-"Cannabis is an illegal drug and anyone caught smoking it in public in County Durham and Darlington can expect to face arrest by our officers," a spokesperson from Durham Constabulary said.
+A spokesman for Durham Constabulary told Tyla: "Cannabis is an illegal drug and anyone caught smoking it in public in County Durham and Darlington can expect to face action by our officers.

 Featured Image Credit: Getty Stock Images